raj-dandangi/ds_dandangi_raj-PrimeTradeAI-/README.md

 *   **❓ 4.
 Sentiment Alone Isn't a Predictor**
     *   In simple terms, relying solely on yesterday's Fear & Greed Index value is **not a reliable way to forecast** today's overall trader behavior, including profitability or trading volume.
 Other factors are likely more influential.

 ---

-Okay, here is a summary of the LSTM model's predictions for the next trading period, formatted for your GitHub `README.md` file:

----

 ## � LSTM Model Predictions for Next Trading Period